Hay Fever (play): Other UK productions

 While the play continued its first West End run, Eva Moore headed the cast in a touring production, which played to what The Stage called "phenomenal business" around Britain.
 Phyllis Calvert headed the cast in a UK tour of Hay Fever in 1975.
 A production directed by Michael Blakemore opened at the Lyric Theatre, Hammersmith in 1980 starring Constance Cummings as Judith.
-In 1988 Googie Withers starred in a revival at the Chichester Festival.
+In 1988 Googie Withers starred in a revival at the Chichester Festival Theatre.
 Dora Bryan played Judith in a UK tour in 1992.
 A production by Alan Strachan opened at the Theatr Clwyd in October 1992 and transferred to the West End the following month (see above).
 In 2010, Celia Imrie played Judith at the Rose Theatre, Kingston, succeeded later in the run by Nichola McAuliffe.
 In 2014 Felicity Kendal starred as Judith in a UK tour with Simon Shepherd as David, Sara Stewart as Myra, Celeste Dodwell as Jackie, and Alice Orr-Ewing as Sorrel.

 US

 Collier played Judith in a 1931 revival at Avon Theatre in New York.
+In 1937 John Craven starred in the play at Harold Lloyd's Beverly Hills Little Theatre for Professionals.
 In a 1970 revival at the Helen Hayes Theatre, New York, the cast included Roberta Maxwell as Sorel, Sam Waterston as Simon, Sudie Bond as Clara, Shirley Booth as Judith, John Williams as David, John Tillinger as Sandy, Marian Mercer as Myra, and Carole Shelley as Jackie.

 A 1985 production at the Music Box Theatre in New York had a cast including Mia Dillon as Sorel, Robert Joy as Simon, Barbara Bryne as Clara, Rosemary Harris as Judith, Roy Dotrice as David, Campbell Scott as Sandy, Carolyn Seymour as Myra, Charles Kimbrough as Richard, and Deborah Rush.